luizbob/terraform-gcp-gke/README.md

 ### Private GKE Cluster

-We've chosen a private GKE cluster for enhanced security.
+Chosen a private GKE cluster for enhanced security.
 With this approach:

 - Nodes don't have public IP addresses, reducing attack surface
 - The control plane is only accessible through authorized networks or IAP tunneling